Sleep Problems

 Try some of these exercises and techniques:

-- Write – Sometimes, sharing your thoughts with others during the day can help you stop worrying in the middle of the night.
-Use our Share Your Story tool or talk to someone but try not to use digital devices at night – the light from mobiles and tablets affects sleep for the worse.
+• Share – Sometimes, sharing your thoughts with others during the day can help you stop worrying in the middle of the night.